Full White Beautiful Pigeon

 Eggs and babies

-Within the first few days of nesting, female pigeons usually deposit two eggs on average.
-The female and male will both perch on the eggs to protect them.
-The yellow-down babies of these eggs are born after around 18 days.
-Squabs are the name for young pigeons.
 The albinism gene must be present in both parents for a squab to be born with the condition.
-Albino newborn pigeons initially have the same appearance and behavior as regular squabs.
+Albino newborn pigeons initially have the same appearance and behaviour as regular squabs.
 They will take crop milk while they are in the nest.
 The parent has regurgitated a thick liquid called “crop milk.”
 Squabs are fed this way for around ten days before they can begin consuming the same foods as adult females and male pigeons do.

 The size of a squab doubles in two days.
 That attempts to make them one of the vertebrates with the quickest growth rates.
 There will be observable changes within two weeks.
 They will begin to develop flying feathers, which will be white due to their condition.
 They will have white feathers by the third week, and it will be time to flee the nest by the 28th day.